Qyuzet/js-camelCase-converter/README.md

 # JS camelCase Converter

-This project provides a simple JavaScript tool to convert text strings into camelCase format, which is commonly used in programming for naming variables and functions.
+This project provides a simple JavaScript tool to convert text strings into camelCase format, which is commonly used in programming for naming variables and functions...

 ## Features